the-teachingRSE-project/competencies/competencies.md

 #### OpenScience RSE
 Open Science and FAIRness of Data and Software are increasingly important topics in research, as exemplified by the demand of an increasing amount of research funding agencies requiring openness.
-Hence an Open Science RSE is required to have a deepened knowledge in (RC) and how to distribute software publicly (SRU, SP).
+Hence an Open Science RSE is required to have a deeper knowledge in (RC) and how to distribute software publicly (SRU, SP).
 Open Science RSEs can help researchers navigate the technical questions that come up when practising Open Science, such as "How do I make my code presentable?", "What do I need to do to make my software FAIR?", or